docker/docs/develop/sdk/index.md

   or the
   [Python SDK documentation for `client`](https://docker-py.readthedocs.io/en/stable/client.html).

-### Docker EE and Docker Engine - Community API mismatch
+### Docker Engine - Enterprise and Docker Engine - Community API mismatch

-If you use Docker EE in production, we recommend using Docker EE in development too.
+If you use Docker Engine - Enterprise in production, we recommend using Docker Engine - Enterprise in development too.
 If you can't, such as when your developers use Docker Desktop for Mac or Docker Desktop for Windows and manually build and push images, then your developers need to configure their Docker clients to use the same version of the API reported by their Docker